 - Eating less and exercising more is the key to averting weight gain during this time.

-- You’re surrounded by family, so make exercising a family activity.
+- You’re surrounded by family, so make exercise a family activity.
 Have fun with the added benefits.

 - Instead of wallowing in all of the fat that goes along with the rich ingredients we may use; you can opt for more healthier recipes that will give you all the satisfaction without the guilt

 - Eating slower, releasing your fork and having conversations in between each bite will allow your brain to process that you’re full.